 Part of the Carolina Creative Works staff blog series

-Nallah Muhammad, a recent NC A&T State University graduate and a Guilford County resident, works in multiple roles in the food system in Greensboro and serves as an apprentice to the Piedmont Triad Regional Food System Project.
+Zene`thia Shipp is a recent NC A&T State University graduate and Greensboro resident who is actively involved in multiple food system projects in Guilford County.
+She serves as an apprentice to the Piedmont Triad Regional Food System project.
 She can be reached at email@example.com.

-What’s one thing we wouldn’t know about you, Nallah?
+What’s one thing we wouldn’t know about you, Zene`thia?

-Why are you interested in working to improve the food system?
+Why are you interested in working in the food system?